siriusctrl/COMP30024-AI/Project1/report.md

 - **Actions**: There are three possible actions, MOVE, JUMP, EXIT.
 - **Goal tests**: If there are no player pieces on board, we say that we reached the final state.
 - **Action cost**: Each action cost 1 (MOVE, JUMP, EXIT)
+- In this case, our problem environment is a discrete, deterministic, sequential, static and fully observable one.

 #### Algorithms